karthikmarimuthu/PP-AWS-Scripts/README.md

-# aws-scripts -- forked from varunchandak
+# aws-scripts -- by varunchandak
 ---
 ## Collection of AWS scripts
 * add-slack-alerts